Code-Institute-Submissions/EQ_test/README.md

     --https://api.jquery.com/ was a source used throughout this project as reference -- first paragraph taken from website https://www.mindtools.com/pages/article/newLDR_45.htm in response to "What is Emotional Intelligence"
     --result text obtained from https://www.mindtools.com/pages/article/ei-quiz.htm and "manual do realizador" manual from Paulo Vieira;
+    --[ami.responsivdesign.is](http://ami.responsivedesign.is) - multiple devices image in README.md file